/

 • applications of anthropological sciences in and beyond academia

-Genetics: In this module, students will be theoretically and methodologically introduced to anthropological genetics topics, largely focused on evolutionary genetics in the context of humans and microbes.
-Students will be able to actively participate in the research process by completing their own genetics analysis of published data using current bioinformatics tools.
+In this module, students will be theoretically and methodologically introduced to anthropological genetics topics, potentially focused on evolutionary genetics in the context of humans, microbes, and environments (depending on selected student’s interests).
+Students will be able to actively participate in the research process in the laboratory and by completing their own genetics analysis using current bioinformatics tools.

-GIS/Spatial: In this module, students will be introduced to the use of spatial analysis methods using ArcGIS software.
-Learning goals will include: map projections, coordinate systems, open source data repositories, and the display and simple analysis of spatial data, with a focus on the types of data that anthropologists typically produce.
-The module will conclude with a field trip to introduce students to the collection and analysis of point patterned data using GIS enabled devices.
+In this module, students will be introduced to the use of spatial analysis methods using ArcGIS software.
+Learning goals will include data collection with GPS, map projections, coordinate systems, open source data repositories, and the display and simple analysis of spatial data, with a focus on the types of data that anthropologists typically produce.

-If you are interested in participating in ARISE from May 15-26th, 2023, please fill out the form here.
-Applications close December 31, 2022.
-Selected participants will be notified on January 31, 2023 and will receive full funding to attend ARISE, including travel, room and board, and laboratory and analysis costs.
+If you are interested in participating in ARISE from May 12-23, 2025; the first week will be remote, with the second week in person.
+All selected participants will receive full funding to attend ARISE, including travel, room and board, and laboratory and analysis costs.
+To apply, please complete the application form.
+Applications close December 31, 2024.
+Selected participants will be notified before January 31, 2025.